RobynLlama/AtlyssMods/ExtraSaveSlots/_Thunderstore/README.md

 # Mod Compatibility

 This mod version targets ATLYSS v1.6.2b.
-It also has experimental support for the public test branch (version 2.0.5d).

-The mod has compatibility with the following mods:

-- "More Bank Tabs" v0.1.1 - if this mod is detected, AutoSaver will try to backup the three extra slots created by it.
-  - Extra slots will follow the format `MoreBankTabs_itemBank_{X}`, where X is the extra slot.

 Compatibility with other game versions is not guaranteed, especially for updates with major changes.